 Saltford Manor House

-Saltford Manor, a Grade II listed building of Norman origin, is thought to be the oldest continuously occupied private house in England.
+Saltford Manor House, a Grade II listed building of Norman origin, is thought to be the oldest continuously occupied private house in England.
 The house was built on the estate then owned by the Earls of Gloucester and previously owned by Geoffrey de Montbray, the Bishop of Coutances (Normandy).
 The Norman window (1148) has some

 similarities to Hereford Cathedral built at the same time, in particular a Norman arch etched with diamond markings that are similar to features in the Cathedral.

 The medieval fish ponds to the north east of the Manor House are likely to have been used for the production and storage of coarse fish as a food source and may have been directly associated with the food supply for the Manor House.

 One of the medieval fish ponds NE of Saltford Manor